[Minor revision–posted 10/6/21 (replaces 9/20/19 edition)]

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President for Research (Environmental Health and Safety) and the institutional official for animal care with substantive revisions forwarded through the Associate Vice President for Research (Responsible Research) to the Vice President for Research (VPR).
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President for Environmental Health & Safety and the Institutional Official for Animal Care with substantive revisions forwarded through the Associate Vice President for Research (Responsible Research) to the Vice President for Research & Innovation (VPR).

 Safety in activities involving recombinant DNA depends on the individual conducting them.
 The federal guidelines and this OP cannot anticipate every possible situation.
 Motivation and good judgment are the key essentials to protection of health and the environment.

 The federal guidelines and this OP are intended to help TTU, the IBC, the Biological Safety Officer (BSO), and the principal investigator determine the safeguards that should be implemented.
 The federal guidelines will never be complete or final, since all conceivable experiments involving the materials of concern cannot be foreseen.
 Therefore, it is the responsibility of TTU and those associated with it to adhere to the intent of the federal guidelines and this OP, as well as to their specifics.

 It is the policy of TTU to implement a review process for all research that will involve recombinant DNA molecules.
 The following is a summary statement of procedures that the IBC follows in this review process.